mehulagg/gitlab/doc/integration/omniauth.md

 NOTE: **Note:**
-If you decide to remove an OmniAuth provider from the external providers list you will need to manually update the users that use this method to login, if you want their accounts to be upgraded to full internal accounts.
+If you decide to remove an OmniAuth provider from the external providers list you will need to manually update the users that use this method to log in, if you want their accounts to be upgraded to full internal accounts.

 **For Omnibus installations**